MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-server-to-server-authentication-between-office-online-server-and-share.md

-If you plan to store ODC files in an HTTP path, you have to configure to allow Secure Store connections over HTTP.
+If you plan to store ODC files in an HTTP path, you have to configure Office Online Server to allow Secure Store connections over HTTP.